mmpetarpeshev/parcelLab-SRE/README.md

 ```

 ## Feature improvements
-1. Split the test steps to seperate pipeline once they become more.
+1. Pipeline Enhancement: Consider splitting the test steps into a separate pipeline as they expand.

-2. Expose the service with traefik ingress- there is template for it in the chart , but traefik is not deployed to minikube.It requries more work.
+2. Traefik Ingress:Explore exposing the service with Traefik Ingress (template available in the chart).
+   Note: Traefik deployment to minikube requires additional work.

-3. Improve resource conditional creation.
+3. Resource Creation Enhancement: Improve conditional creation of resources for better resource management.